-- use ink, ball-point pen or felt pen on any part of the answer sheet; or - fold or tear the answer sheet.
+- use ink, ball-point pen or felt pen on any part of the answer sheet; - · fold or tear the answer sheet; or - make marks anywhere other than in the designated areas on the answer sheet.

 WHAT ARE THE TESTS LIKE?